 A casting design would be useless unless the design can be made in the foundry, satisfying all the functional requirements within budget.
-The cost effectiveness of the process depends highly on the design as this is reflected on the final cast.
+The cost-effectiveness of the process depends highly on the design as this is reflected in the final cast.
 The decisions made during the design changes would make a big impact on the cost and some of the disadvantages of sand casting can be avoided by designing the part to suit casting.
 However, there are key sand casting design guidelines to be followed in order to keep costs down.
 Engineering product designers should understand the reasons as to why some of these techniques are used and consider those during the design stages of the cast.

-Key design elements of sand casting:
+Key design elements of sand casting

 Design engineers often overlook this aspect of sand cast design even though it is critical for a successful cast.
 Allowing suitable draft angle and utilising the tapered surfaces in the design will increase castability and reduce tooling cost due to increased metal flow and ease of tooling.